This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

 Publishing content regularly can help drive more visitors to your website.
 With WordPress, publishing content online is as easy as 1-2-3:

 - Write …

-After deciding on the topic you plan to have content written about, the next step is to write, and then publish.
+Once you have thought about what topic you plan to write about, the next step is to just write the content, and then publish it online.
 WordPress makes this very easy.

-In this comprehensive 2-part step-by-step tutorial you will learn how to create a post in WordPress.
+In this comprehensive two-part tutorial you will learn how to create a new post in WordPress.

 - Types Of Content You Can Publish In WordPress